ShaheenKhan99/Capstone-1/README.md

 # BookGenie
-This is a capstone project for Springboard and is hosted on
+This is the first capstone project for Springboard and is deployed on Heroku at this link:  [BookGenie](https://bookgenie.herokuapp.com/)

 ## Features